 The Apparel Merchandising major requires either proficiency through the fourth semester of one foreign language, or proficiency through the second semester of one foreign language and two College of Arts and Sciences (CASE) Culture Studies courses: Diversity in the U.S. (DUS) and Global Civilizations and Cultures (GCC).

 As one of the premier institutions in the U.S. for the study of languages, IU Bloomington offers courses and resources in over 60 languages.
 Learn more about the foreign language requirement for a College of Arts and Sciences degree.

 Below is a sampling of language study resources available to students at IU Bloomington:

 - Project GO

-Study abroad can be an important part of your undergraduate education, giving you experience within other cultures.
-Apparel Merchandising majors often pursue coursework through various overseas study programs.
+Study abroad is an important part of undergraduate education in our increasingly interconnected world.
+Apparel Merchandising students often pursue coursework through various overseas study programs.

 Explore beINvolved to connect with any of the 750+ student organizations that already exist, or to start a new one.

 There are numerous opportunities for volunteer engagement, allowing you to give back to the local community while developing useful job skills.
 The retail organizations below can help you connect with others from the university and beyond, putting your coursework skills to practical use:

 Sign up to receive weekly emails from the Bloomington Volunteer Network to learn about other local opportunities and organizations.

 The following professional organizations are of particular interest to students pursuing the Apparel Merchandising B.S. degree: